Data Futures FAQ

 Yes, this is one of the identifiers that can be returned in the PersonIdentfier entity.

 How will we know the student's persistent HUSID?

-If you are aware that a student studying with you has previously been submitted to HESA, you should use the HUSID look-up service the try and identify their persistent HUSID to confirm this.
+If you are aware that a student studying with you has previously been submitted to HESA, you should use the HUSID lookup service (which is not yet available, but we hope to make available with no break between the current service) then try and identify their persistent HUSID to confirm this.
 This is not a new requirement of Data Futures and exists in our current student collections.